USEPA/WNTR/documentation/hydraulics.rst

 :math:`p` is the pressure (Pa),
 :math:`P_f` is the required pressure (Pa) - this is the pressure above which the consumer should receive the desired demand, and
-:math:`P_0` is the minimum pressure (Pa) - this is the pressure below which the consumer cannot receive any water, :math:`e` is the pressure exponent, usually set equal to 0.5.
+:math:`P_0` is the minimum pressure (Pa) - this is the pressure below which the consumer cannot receive any water, :math:`1/e` is the pressure exponent, usually set equal to 0.5.

-When using the WNTRSimulator, the set of nonlinear equations comprising the hydraulic model and the pressure-demand relationship is solved directly using a Newton-Raphson algorithm.

 :numref:`fig-pressure-dependent` illustrates the pressure-demand relationship using both the demand-driven and pressure dependent demand simulations.
 In the example,